+- Enter the router admin user name and password.
 The user name is admin.
 The password is the one that you specified the first time that you logged in.
 The user name and password are case-sensitive.
+The BASIC Home page displays. - 4.
+Select Attached Devices.